Your Biggest Compliance Risk Is the One You Don’t See Coming

 An EHR is a tool, not proof of compliance.

-The State HIPAA Monitoring
+HIPAA Compliance Monitoring System

 The Compliance Gap You Did Not Know You Had

-• Your EHR does not make you HIPAA compliant
+Your EHR does not make you HIPAA compliant

 Without these in writing, you risk: